-I'm going on a limb here and assuming we've all read Footprints in the Sand, a poem by Unknown Author.
+We are going on a limb here and assuming nearly everyone has read Footprints in the Sand, a poem by Unknown Author.
 If you are among the knowing, skip past the link.

 The phrase 'what goes on the web, stays on the web' is absolutely true.
 One way to shore things up is to close old accounts.
-These accounts are a long-forgotten open filing cabinet.
+Forgotten accounts are like a proverbial gold mine for data theft.

 Breaking into just one of your old accounts can yield useful clues to easily crack the next.

-I've included a few sites below, with deletion links (use a web search to find others).
+Below are a few sites with deletion links (use a web search to find others).
 Complete these and your accounts will be permanently vaporized!

 Deleting your app accounts is only part of the battle, your public records also deserve a privacy check-up.

 Google yourself (your ex already has), to find a wealth of surprising, possibly embarrassing details.
-All joking aside, what shows up in Google's results is usually pretty innocent.
-Sites like Pipl provide a more sobering depth of personal info.
+All joking aside, what shows up in Google's results is usually pretty innocent, while sites like Pipl provide a more sobering depth of personal info.